ayushais/deep_3d_descriptor/README.md

 All the Thrift related code and the python service file is in the folder python_cpp.

-The service has to be started within the tensorflow environment
+The service has to be started within the tensorflow environment.
 ```
 python python_server.py